 Date rows within the product category are now sorted in ascending order according to their measure values.
-The order of product categories is unchanged.
+The product categories are still in order by descending measure value.

 5.1.
 Multi-leveled hierarchy

-Different levels in the hierarchy affect the grouping and sorting in a similar way to having multiple hierarchies.
+Different levels in the hierarchy affect the sorting in a similar way to having multiple hierarchies, because data is grouped by the values in each displayed level.
 As a viewer, you can change the displayed levels using the context menu.